Bioidentical hormone replacement therapy: Regulatory status in the United States

 In November 2006, the American Medical Association adopted a policy urging the FDA to survey compounded BHT products for purity and dosage; to maintain a registry and require mandatory adverse event reporting by manufacturers and compounding pharmacies related to bioidentical hormones; to mandate the inclusion of uniform patient information, including warnings and precautions regarding bioidentical products; and to prohibit the use of the term bioidentical hormones unless the agency has approved the preparation.

 On July 18, 2008, a US Appeals Court issued a ruling stating that new drug approval processes should not be applied to compounded drugs that complied with established guidelines, and also that provisions of the regulations relevant to the use of estriol were still in effect, preventing the FDA from taking action against pharmacies using estriol in compounded products.

 Wiley Protocol

 The Wiley Protocol is a version of compounded BHT endorsed by T. S. Wiley.
 Its goal is to produce serum levels of estradiol and progesterone that are identical to those of a young woman with a normal menstrual cycle.
 It has been criticized for a variety of reasons.
+Wiley has no academic credentials.